Marion Morgan (choreographer): Early life

 Morgan had specific requirements for her dancers to remain fit.
-They were required to be vegetarians, at one point all were practicing Christian Scientists, and they all had to study classic literature to understand their roles.
+They were required to be vegetarians, all were practicing Christian Scientists at one point, and they all had to study classic literature to understand their roles.
 The group toured throughout the country, creating a sensation wherever they appeared.
 In 1921, Morgan met Dorothy Arzner on the set of the movie Man-Woman-Marriage directed by Allen Holubar.
 The meeting prompted a passionate personal relationship which would later blossom into a business relationship as well.
 After more than a decade of performances on the vaudeville stage, Morgan began to create choreography for movies, such as Paris at Midnight (1926).
 She also created choreography for movies like A Night of Love (1926), The Masked Woman (1927), and Up in Mabel’s Room (1926), in which the Marion Morgan Dancers performed.

 Arzner and Morgan first worked together in 1927 on the set of Fashions for Women, when Arzner, in her directorial debut film, hired Morgan to choreograph the fashion show.
-That same year, in Azner’s Get Your Man, Morgan created a tableau featuring her dancers in a wax museum, which Variety called the highlight of the film.
+That same year, in Arzner’s Get Your Man, Morgan created a tableau featuring her dancers in a wax museum, which Variety called the highlight of the film.
 In Manhattan Cocktail, (1928) the couple paired again, with Morgan choreographing the opening prologue with the tale of Ariadne and Theseus, which her dancers had previously performed on stage.
 In 1930, the couple moved into a house they named "Armor", giving nod to Mary Pickford and Douglas Fairbank's "Pickfair", which was located on Mountain Oak Drive in the Hollywood Hills.

 During the 1930s, Morgan frequently traveled to the East Coast and Europe and in 1934, she graduated from the Yale School of Drama.
-In the mid 1930s, Morgan teamed with George B. Dowell and wrote several short stories.
+In the mid-1930s, Morgan teamed with George B. Dowell and wrote several short stories.
 Mae West co-scripted both Goin' to Town (1935) and Klondike Annie (1936) with the duo.
 In 1951, the pair moved to the desert of Palm Springs, where they lived until Morgan's death.